 It’s not pretty.
 In fact, the grass gets horrendous in a hurry when it runs out of potassium (K).
 Which is why, as a turfgrass manager, one wants to make sure the grass is always supplied with enough K.

 Play on frosted bentgrass greens in Japan is not uncommon.
-I just finished reading Winston Mirmow’s thesis on Fall potassium fertilization and winter traffic effects on a creeping bentgrass putting green.
+Winston Mirmow’s thesis on Fall potassium fertilization and winter traffic effects on a creeping bentgrass putting green has some surprising results.